miker704/Strife/patch_V5_notes.md

     - Finished Message Requests Page Container.js.
     - Created a new selector to filter out only o2o dms.
     - Moved all old versions of svg icons to a new file.
+    - Added new active and hover styles for tabs on home page header nav bar.